F.A.Q About Authorized User Tradelines

 - the credit limit of the tradeline.

-In general, the higher the limit and older the tradeline the higher the price (and vice versa).
-There are also cases where a tradeline may have a lot of age but a very low limit or a tradeline with a high limit but very low age (and everything in between) resulting in an average price.
+The higher the limit and older the tradeline the higher the price (and vice versa).
+There are cases where a tradeline may have a lot of age but a very low limit or a tradeline with a high limit but very low age (and everything in between) resulting in an average price.

 How long does it take for a tradeline to appear on my credit report?

-Typically tradelines report 10 - 15 days AFTER the statement date given you placed your order at least 3 DAYS BEFORE the statement date.
-Orders and payments must be made AT LEAST 3 days before the statement date in order for your tradeline to post that month.
+Typically tradelines report 10 - 15 days AFTER the statement date given you placed your order at least 5 DAYS BEFORE the statement date.
+Orders and payments must be made AT LEAST 5 days before the statement date for your tradeline to post that month.
 Each tradeline has a different statement date.
 If you have a question about your order, please just ask us!

 How long will a tradeline stay on my file?

 We guarantee our tradeline(s) will stay on your report for a minimum of two posting cycles from the statement date which is at least 60 days.
-Certain tradelines like Discover, Bank of America, Capital One and Chase, can remain on up to 90 days.
+Certain tradelines like Bank of America, Discover, US Bank, Navy Federal, Elan, can remain on for up to 90 days.
 Once your lease term comes to end, you will receive a respective notification with an option to extend the lease.
 Note that after your lease has expired, the account will remain on your credit report.
 It will just change to a terminated authorized user status.
-Its great that the account remains on your file indefinitely thus making your credit report more solid.
+It's great that the account remains on your file indefinitely thus making your credit report more solid.
 The most impact you will get out of the tradeline will be while you are in an active status on the tradeline.
 Your score may or may not dip slightly when your lease has expired.
 What we have seen historically is a dip when the authorized user is removed, but not to as low as it was before the tradeline was added.
 Every file is different.
-Don’t delay, take action as soon as your tradeline(s) have posted to your credit file.
+Don’t delay, act as soon as your tradeline(s) have been posted to your credit file.

 What is our return/refund policy and disclaimer?